-Prevent - for further details refer to the college's Prevent Strategy here: 18 (sharepoint.com)
+Prevent - for further details refer to the college's Prevent Strategy.

-Prevent is a strand of the Government's Counter Terrorism strategy, which has four elements:
+Prevent is a strand of the Government's Counter Terrorism strategy, which has four elements: Pursue, Protect, Prepare, Prevent

-- Pursue

-- Protect

-- Prepare

-- Prevent

 Prevent aims to stop people becoming radicalised or supporting acts of terrorism.
 Terrorist groups who present themselves as a threat to us seek to radicalise and recruit people to their cause.
 The focus is on Al-Qaeda related activity but also adopts the approaches used with other groups including the far right.